kaloyan-marinov/goal-tracker/README.md

 # `2021/01/28/06_53/25/backend/move-the-tests-to-a-package`

-The previous section discussed subtle differences between different ways of running the repository's tests.
+The previous section discussed moderately-significant differences between different ways of running the repository's tests.

 The branch corresponding to the current section introduces such changes that necessitate the following modifications to the ways of running the tests: